 In our office, two-month-old Max smiles ear to ear, naked except for a diaper and a bib.
 His worried mom asks me about the large amounts of spit up Max spews forth daily.
 “He spits up after every feeding.
 It seems like everything he eats just comes back up.
 It even comes out of his nose!” she says.
 Max gained the expected amount of weight, an average of one ounce per day, since his one-month check-up.
 He breastfeeds well and accepts an occasional bottle from his dad.
-Even after spitting up and drenching his feeding bib and everything around him, he remains comfortable and cheerful.
+Even after spitting up and drenching everything around him, he remains comfortable and cheerful.
 He is well hydrated, urinates often, and poops normally.

 In short, Max is a “happy spitter” Other than creating piles of laundry, he acts like any healthy baby.